SnYGame/SnYGame.github.io/game/statuses/attack_up.md

 ## Origin

-Effects that increases an attacking stat or damage dealt is common in games.
+Effects that increases an attacking stat or damage dealt are common in games.

 ---